xinzhan/core-services.en/help/interface/t-crs-usecase.md

 When you publish a segment to the Experience Cloud, it becomes available in Experience Cloud Audiences and Audience Manager.

-See [Customer Attributes Report](https://experienceleague.adobe.com/docs/analytics/components/variables/dimensions-reports/reports-customer-attributes.html?lang=en) in Analytics help for more information.

 ## Use Customer Attributes in Adobe Target {#task_FC5F9D9059114027B62DB9B1C7D9E257}

 In [!DNL Target], you can select a customer attribute from the [!UICONTROL Visitor Profile] section when creating an audience.
-All Customer Attributes will have the prefix [!DNL crs.] in the list.
+All Customer Attributes have the prefix `crs.` in the list.
 Combine these attributes as required with other data attributes to build audiences.

 ![](assets/crs-add-attribute-target.png)